adriagomeez/TFG-GPSdeMontana/README.md

 In which the user has selected a distance of 28.5km and a gradient of 2310m.
 The algorithm has managed to return a route with a distance of 28.504km and a gradient of 2557.8m.
 This indicates that the algorithm is capable of delivering good results.

-## Installer
-The repository contains the installer of the application, so if you want to use it, just download it and run it.

 #
 For more information of the project, with a more detailed explanation of all its functionalities, read the file TFG-GPSdeMontaña.pdf in the repository.